rednafi/rednafi.com/content/python/multithreaded_socket_server_signal_handling.md

 Let's run the server and the client in two separate processes and then send a `SIGINT` signal to the server by clicking `Ctrl + C` on the server console:

-![echo-server-client-a]
+![multi-threaded socket server][image_1]

 At first, the server just ignores the signal, and clicking `Ctrl + C` multiple times crashes the server down with this nasty traceback (full traceback trimmed for brevity):

 ```txt
 Traceback (most recent call last):